What are you looking for in an email marketing service? Great price? Powerful features? Simplicity? How about all three?

 Set up a custom field with values for each subscriber.
 To display a unique image for every contact, paste the image link as the value for the custom field.
 Then, add an HTML block to your email and add the field to the right place as the image source.
 It’s not the most convenient but it gets the job done.

-If you create a block that you really like, you can clone the block and save it.
+If you create a layout or an item that you really like, you can clone and and save it.
 This is great for making things like banners, headers, and footers.
 Once saved, you can reuse them in any future email marketing campaigns.

 And if you can’t figure something out, just click on the yellow question mark in the top right corner of the editor to access the relevant help articles.